Treatments

 My approach to treating migraine represents a significant advancement over traditional methods, offering a safer and more effective solution.
 We recognize migraine as one form of neuropathic pain, which is notably resistant to standard analgesics because these medications fail to address the underlying cause: a deficiency of glucose within the nerve (neuroglycopenia) caused by a defect in glycolysis (the conversion of glucose to energy).

 Our technique involves the administration of micro-injections close to the painful areas, a near-nerve injection.
 Remarkably, this usually results in the cessation of a migraine attack within a few minutes.
 The patient discontinues their usual migraine medicine the day before treatment.
 They receive two treatments (about 2 hours apart) the first day and one treatment the next day if needed.
-They won’t ever need another treatment for Migraine.
+Then they won’t ever need another treatment for Migraine.
 They should avoid high doses of opioids or it could block the treatment.

 My treatment strategy is deeply rooted in the principles of nerve regeneration.

 My approach to treating Trigeminal Neuralgia involves the precise administration of micro-injections of buffered dextrose solution to target the Trigeminal nerve and it’s branches.
 I place the dextrose between the subcutaneous layer and the nerve.
-It will soak the nerve quickly at that level, reducing inflammation around the nerve and eliminating the pain.
+It will soak into the nerve quickly at that level, reducing inflammation around the nerve and eliminating the pain.
 It’s usually a permanent fix.

 The goal of treating a rotator cuff injury involves finding the precise location of the pain, and then delivering the solution directly to that area to turn off the pain and inflammation.
 This requires caution to avoid injecting the nearby plexus nerves.
 The pain usually subsides immediately and healing of the rotator cuff is automatic.

 Incontinence can significantly impact quality of life in both men and women.
-Dr. McDonagh sees this condition as a neuropathy of the autonomic nerves if the urologic evaluation is otherwise normal.
+Dr. McDonagh sees this condition as a neuropathy of the autonomic nerves if the urologic evaluation (urinalysis) is otherwise normal.
 This treatment involves “near nerve” injections to the obturator nerve in the upper thighs, and the dilute dextrose normalizes the nerves.
 This is a painless procedure.

 Some patients get peripheral neuropathy from chemotherapy and radiation which can be too toxic to peripheral nerves.
 These patients should get early dextrose treatment or their nerves could lose their function permanently.
 Such patients can also develop “dropped foot” on one or both sides.
 Fortunately this paralyzing problem can be corrected if caught in time.